Updated: Dec 30, 2020

 There are countless studies on the power and benefit of flax; whole flax seed, ground flax seed and flax oil.
 I will list many of these studies below with a short summary of each, but beyond the benefits, the thing to remember is care of your seeds.
 If they are whole, they are fine at room temperature.
 However, the oil in flax degrades within 15 min if exposed to heat/air/or light.
 So you need to grind your own flax at home when you use it (and I recommend just using ground flax, not the whole seed, to get the most bang for the buck, (although there are benefits from the whole seed as well, depending on your objectives).
 I grind enough to last one week and then put it in a jar in the freezer.
 For my flax oil, I only buy it from a store that has it in a refrigerated section.
 And I get the filtered kind, to keep it as fresh as possible as long as possible.
 And I store the oil bottle in my fridge at all times when not in use.
 Now when you eat the ground flax seed, you are of course getting some oil with the seed, but not enough to really make a difference, so it is good to combine ground flax seed with added flax oil to get the best of both.

 In terms of dosing, I do one tablespoon of flax seed (if I had cancer, I would do more), once a day, 7 days week.
 That is the one constant in my diet.
 Why, because I vary everything else.
 Some days, like my fasting days, or the weekends, I get very little fiber in my diet, which slows by bowel movements so by adding flax to my water glass (or broccoli sprout shooters :)), I maintain regular movements.
 There are many great secrets to maintaining regular movements and they are critical to your health, and high fiber diets are one main component.
 In fact, our ancestors got around 100 grams of fiber a day, and we, by comparison, on average get less than 20, if that!
-Flax absorbs a lot of water to form a gel (gel water is fabulous for you..read my book).
+Flax absorbs a lot of water.
 So it is best to let it set in your smoothie or water glass a few minutes before drinking, that way it is hydrating your gut rather that taking water away from your gut.
-While we are on that topic, there is more to the health of bowel movements that regularity.
+While we are on that topic, there is more to the health of bowel movements than regularity.
 There is also transit time, or how long it takes to get from your mouth to your anus.
 You should be looking at around 30 hours or less.
 Just because you may be pooping once a day does not mean you have good transit time.
 It could be taking three days to get through your system and you still may be pooping once a day.
 One way to check this is through beets.
 Just keep track of when you ingest raw beet powder or a lot of beets and watch for red poop.
 It is that simple.
 And beets are fabulous for you as they raise your nitric oxide levels and relax your arteries, thus improving cardiovascular health.

 Anyways, I diverge.
 For flax oil, I take about one tablespoon 4 times a week (once again, if I had cancer, I would do more).
 I don't measure it anymore, just a quick squeeze from my flax bottle into my smoothie does it.
+This blog is not going into detail about the benefits of flax oil and flax seed for cancer.
+But if you are interested, check out the Budwig protocol for cancer.

 BENEFITS...Ready to have your mind blown?